NiceAndNerdy/SessionSoft/README.md

 The "splash" screen that the local applcation will use.
 The web.config file requires the site specific connection string.
 Controller.aspx.cs requires the SIP2 parameters.
 That same file consumes a webservice avaiable via the Koha ILS that allows you to use a patron's username and pin to log into a public PC.
 If you are not running Koha, disable that function.
 Local logging in (i.e. from a randomly generated password) and logging into the public PC by library barcode is supported by all ILSs running a SIP2 server...so basically all of them.

 **SS2**<br>
 The administration server.  *VERY IMPORTANT* - Login.aspx.cs uses the database parameters to log in.
 Never do this.
 Likewise, the admin password for changing client settings is hardcoded into Controller.aspx.cs.
 This is also a bad idea.
+Web.Config requires the local database connection string.